How can you get an income for life?

 You're 65 and want to invest $100,000.
 How does it work?

-At 65 years old, your net income rate is 5.00% per annum.
-If you invested $100,000, you would receive a net Lifetime Withdrawal Benefit of $5,000 each year, paid fortnightly into your bank account at a rate of $192.31 every fortnight, for life.
+Your Insured Income Base would be set equal to your initial investment of $100,000 and you would receive a net Insured Income of $5,000 each year, paid fortnightly into your bank account at a rate of $192.31 every fortnight, for life.

-Let's say the fund provides you with a net annual return of 7.00% or $7,000.
+In the first year, let's say the fund earns a net annual return of 7.00% or $7,000.
 After receiving your regular income payments totalling $5,000, your account balance would be $102,000 at the end of the year.

 What if market returns are poor?